 Here we select some of the fittest in the population to “breed”.
 We might select the ten highest altitude reaching rockets or select the highest altitude rocket out of a small randomly-picked sample and do this ten times, each time with a different sample.
 Different methods would result in different results.

 Crossover (also called Recombination)

 Here we will generate a second (hopefully better) population.
-We take the best rockets selected in step three and “breed” them together (Cover your eyes kids!) to create “children” that would make up the second population.
+We take the best rockets selected in step three and take random traits of either "parent" to create “children” that would make up the second population.
 Two rockets would be “bred” by combining random features of both, for example, taking the fins of one “parent” and the engine of the second ”parent”.
 The result is not necessarily better than either of the parents, but generally would be.
 Now that we create the second population what happens to the first?
 The first is scrapped and the second takes their place.
-It’s a brutal world.

 There is still a problem with this algorithm.
 What if one rocket type just completely overwhelms the population?
 This is bad as the population lacks diversity and would not be able to improve itself, so we would introduce little changes, mutations, to every rocket.
 Not always a better population, but it is certainly possible that one or more rockets receive improvements.

 Why does it work?
 Because evolution works.
 Notice the similarities.
 The step of selection is the selection of the fittest.
 Only the strongest will be able to breed and pass on their traits.
 The step of crossover is the step of procreation, parents creating offspring.
 The step of mutation is literally when mutation occurs within our bodies.

 Great.
 Any downsides?
 Plenty.